-Corrective Exercise is all about helping people move and feel better whether it’s while working out or just living their everyday life.
+Corrective Exercises are all about helping people move and feel better whether it’s while working out or just living their everyday life.
 In order to accomplish this, it requires a true and in-depth understanding of four phases that comprise the Corrective Exercise Continuum (CEx).
 These phases are:

 We will cover them, and the definition of Corrective Exercise, throughout this piece.